 There are cases, after the death of a beloved one, that an heir or entity with an interest in the Estate may contest, challenge or dispute the entire Will or a portion thereof.
 While family members desire to ensure the Estate is distributed as per the wishes of the Decedent, Florida Law does permit Wills to be contested in cases of mental incapacity, Undue Influence or fraud.
-Due to time limits and other required documentation, it is best to consult with an experienced Probate Lawyer in Central Florida, to Contest a Will.
+Due to time limits and other required documentation, it is best to consult with an experienced Probate Attorney in Central Florida, to Contest a Will.

 Florida allows individuals to challenge a Will prior to the end of the Probate Process.
 The Probate Process involves the submission of the Will and other related documents to the Probate Court in the county where the deceased resided.
 For instance, if the Decedent resided in the Central Florida area, then either Seminole County Circuit Court or Orange County Circuit Court will have jurisdiction of the Probate Process.